GenoPitch Technology Awards

 - UMGC-judged by a group of judges from the qualifying round to see how well the pitch goes from paper to presentation.

-- Winners will be photographed at GenoFest and posted on our web-site and social media.
+- Winners will be photographed at GenoFling and posted on our web-site and social media.

-- Winners may be asked to speak at future GenoFest seminars or asked for updates on their project results for GenoPitch promotional purposes.
+- Winners may be asked to speak or have at poster at future GenoFling or GenoFest (fall) seminars or asked for updates on their project results for GenoPitch promotional purposes.

-- GenoPitch awards from the GenoFest 2018 fall seminar must be spent within 18 months (April 2020).
+- GenoPitch awards from the GenoFling 2019 spring seminar must be spent within 18 months (October 2020).

 - Project manager and contact person for the GenoPitch awards is Shea Anderson at firstname.lastname@example.org